hakanolgun/notes-from-books/Software/react_dev.md

 **You can't "choose" your dependencies.** Your dependencies must include every [reactive value](#all-variables-declared-in-the-component-body-are-reactive) you read in the Effect.
 The linter enforces this.
 Sometimes this may lead to problems like infinite loops and to your Effect re-synchronizing too often.
 Don't fix these problems by suppressing the linter!
 Here's what to try instead:

-* **Check that your Effect represents an independent synchronization process.** If your Effect doesn't synchronize anything, [it might be unnecessary.](/learn/you-might-not-need-an-effect) If it synchronizes several independent things, [split it up.](#each-effect-represents-a-separate-synchronization-process)
+* **Check that your Effect represents an independent synchronization process.** If your Effect doesn't synchronize anything, [it might be unnecessary.]
+If it synchronizes several independent things, split it up.

 * **If you want to read the latest value of props or state without "reacting" to it and re-synchronizing the Effect,** you can split your Effect into a reactive part (which you'll keep in the Effect) and a non-reactive part (which you'll extract into something called an _Effect Event_).
-[Read about separating Events from Effects.](/learn/separating-events-from-effects)

 * **Avoid relying on objects and functions as dependencies.** If you create objects and functions during rendering and then read them from an Effect, they will be different on every render.
 This will cause your Effect to re-synchronize every time.
-[Read more about removing unnecessary dependencies from Effects.](/learn/removing-effect-dependencies)

 ```js
 useEffect(() => {